yanfrimmel/PrehistoricWorld/README.md

 # PreHistoricWorld
-An Attempt to implement a simple 2d survival game written in C
+An Attempt to implement a simple 2d survival game written in C as a graphical engine and Haskell for game logic.